wspace/corpus/README.md

-# Whitespace Corpus
+# The Whitespace Corpus

-A collection of interpreters, compilers, and programs for the Whitespace programming language.
+The definitive collection of interpreters, compilers, and programs for the Whitespace programming language.

 ## Projects